ballerina-platform/module-ballerina-task/task-ballerina/Module.md

 ## Module Overview

-This package provides the functionality to schedule a Ballerina job either once or periodically and to manage the execution of those jobs.
+This module provides the functionality to schedule a Ballerina job either once or periodically and to manage the execution of those jobs.

 ### Jobs and Scheduling